otupman/lungo-angular-bridge/README.md

 ### Installation

-The Bridge is a Bower package, so you just need to install Bower -
+The Bridge is a Bower package (which is in turn a [Node.js](http://nodejs.org/) package - you'll need that first), so you just need to install Bower -

     npm install bower -g